ginigangadharan/sitev2/_posts/2020-01-16-How-to-Create-Scheduled-Snapshots-in-Google-Cloud-Platform.md

 hidden: false
 ---

-Yes, your server and data are on cloud, but to avoid the risk of unexpected data loss still you need to follow standard backup mechanisms&#46;&#46;&#46;
+<p>Yes, your server and data are on cloud, but to avoid the risk of unexpected data loss still you need to follow standard backup mechanisms&#46;&#46;&#46;</p>
+<p>The post <a href="https://www.techbeatly.com/how-to-create-scheduled-snapshots-in-google-cloud-platform/" rel="nofollow">How to Create Scheduled Snapshots in Google Cloud Platform</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>

 Read [How to Create Scheduled Snapshots in Google Cloud Platform](https://www.techbeatly.com/how-to-create-scheduled-snapshots-in-google-cloud-platform/).